jaidevprabhu/telecom_customers/README.md

 ![Cluster Segmentation illustrated](/images/Customer_Segmentation.png)

-### Conclusions
+## Conclusions

+### Cluster 0: Basic Profile

+This customer persona is typically a low-spender and is looking for essential services with value.
+They have an average tenure of 30 months and an average monthly bill of $23.
+They eschew higher-value add-on features such as Internet, Data, Streaming content, or multiple lines of service.
+They are on contract more likely than not at 64%.

+### Cluster 1: Long Tenured, Premium Features and Spending.

+This customer is typically married, has a tenure of 55 months on average, and has the highest monthly bill at $90.
+They will likely have subscribed to streaming services, premium support, and multiple lines.
+They are also most likely to have 1- or 2- year contracts.

+### Cluster 2: High Propensity Customer

+This customer is typically a single person, has the lowest tenure amongst the 3 clusters, and is likelier to have a month-to-month plan.
+They have a higher monthly bill than the basic customer, have an Internet plan, and are voracious Data Users.
+They also have the highest service issues among the 3 clusters.

 ### Summary

 <p>
-These clusters provide a good starting point for understanding the different customer segments within the telecom company's customer base.
-The company could use this information to tailor marketing strategies, customer service approaches, or product offerings to better meet the needs of each segment.
+These revised clusters accurately represent the customer segments within the telecom company's customer base.
+The company could use this information to tailor marketing strategies, customer service approaches, or product offerings to meet each segment's needs better.
 </p>